 My process often starts with listening to a song repeatedly to get a sense for its mood and narrative.
 Then, I step out into the world and record footage based on that feeling, sometimes with the song playing in headphones while I'm filming.
 Next, I edit the footage to the recorded track, abstracting the image with layers, filters, color, and motion adjustments.
 Then, I'll attend a few rehearsals and tweak the visuals to the live performance.
 Finally, I'll project them during the live performance (or feed into an LED wall).
 This process works best if a click track is involved.
 However, I can do live mixing in Resolume for more flexibility.

 Some projects require fast turnaround, which limits the time for seeking out dedicated footage.
-So, I'm making an effort to build my own library of footage to pull from.
-There's always the option for licensing stock footage or pulling from the public domain.
-The same customization per song still applies during the editing process.
+So, I'm open to licensing stock footage or pulling from the public domain.
+The same customization and abstraction per song would apply during the editing process.